FOLLOW US

 Advertisement

 Although there are several waterfalls in Oahu, not all are accessible to the public.
-The treks to some of those that are more challenging, while others are much easier and family-friendly.
-The 1.6-mile trail allows for easy access to Manoa Falls, a must-see for nature lovers.
-Cascading about 150 feet into the mountainside, it is one of the tallest waterfalls in Oahu and is located near Waikiki.
-For avid trekkers, the double-tiered Likeke Falls, located on the eastern side of Oahu, is an adventurous hike that includes sections of the old Pali Road.
+Manoa Falls is a must-see for nature lovers.
+The 1.6-mile trail allows for easy access to the falls cascading about 150 feet into the mountainside; it is one of the tallest waterfalls in Oahu and is located near Waikiki.
+For avid trekkers, the double-tiered Likeke Falls on the eastern side of Oahu is an adventurous hike that includes sections of the old Pali Road.
 Experienced hikers recommend a map.

 Advertisement

 Sunset Beach obviously earned its name for its magnificent sunsets.
 Located in the North Shore beach area, the sky above this popular beach takes on a dazzling palette of colors as the sun dips below the horizon.
 Another great spot to watch the sunset is Kaena Point at Waianae, located on the westernmost point of Oahu.
-Plan ahead for the trip there, due to the heavy traffic that occurs in the afternoon.
+Plan ahead for the trip there — heavy traffic occurs in the afternoon.
 The lava formations located along the shoreline add to the natural nuances of the area.

 Advertisement